 The chairperson of the SGB who happens to have been elected to chair the interviewing panel discovers a day before the interviews that one of the applicants for the post is his cousin who happens to be married to a cousin of another member of the SGB who was also elected to serve in a panel.
 What would you do to ensure that there is no conflict of interest and that the interviews continue as scheduled?
-Haller and the COD and the college of the college o Using your own SGB, put together a panel that will be acceptable and outline the procedures that you will follow before the interviews to ensure that all the role players are present at the interview.
+Using your own SGB, put together a panel that will be acceptable and outline the procedures that you will follow before the interviews to ensure that all the role players are present at the interview.